-Sadly, the death of Nelson Mandela was not a surprise given his extended illnesses and age.
+Sadly, the death of Nelson Mandela was not a surprise given his extended illnesses and advanced age.
 Nevertheless there has been a very real and palpable loss in knowing that a great spirit has passed from this earth.
 In memorializing and eulogizing him let us not try to bestow the mantle of sainthood on him, because in doing so we give ourselves the easy way out of striving for greatness.

 There is always a tendency to place special people on a pedestal that is so high that it appears unattainable to mere mortals.
 The life of Nelson Mandela is a case in point.
 There is a very real danger that, in showering him in all the praise and honor that he deserves that we neglect two realities.
 First, he was a human being with frailties, weaknesses and shortcomings.
 Indeed, Nelson Mandela was far from perfect and he was always the first person to make that clear.

 To mention his shortcomings as a human being does not mean that we need to dwell on them.
 Actually the fact that through his sheer will, discipline and courage he was able to overcome the lesser aspects of himself and achieve greatness should be one of the wonderful lessons of the life of Nelson Mandela.
 He was not perfect, yet he aspired to perfection of himself and of the world around him.
 He did not fully succeed in either aspiration, but this global community is so much better because he tried.